-COVID-19 outbreak resulted in the closure of all educational programs globally.
-Concerning the safety of children and educators, cloud adoption was the sole solution that could provide an immediate solution to stagnant education programs across the world.
+The COVID-19 outbreak resulted in the closure of all educational programs globally.
+Concerning the safety of children and educators, cloud adoption was the sole solution that could provide an immediate solution to stagnant education programs worldwide.
 As a result, academic institutions, both private and government, accelerated cloud adoption efforts to support the demand for an online and hybrid learning environment.

 According to Gartner, Inc. 2021 CIO Agenda: A Higher Education Perspective study, “73% of respondents in the higher education sector reported an increase in the ‘rate of new product/new service introduction’ as a result of the COVID-19 pandemic.”
 The adoption provided several advantages but also presented numerous challenges.

-Easy accessibility, collaboration and community development in a safe environment is easy with a cloud-enabled educational model.
-Similarly, it is easy for educators to monitor coursework and access students’ progress without having to meet face-to-face.
+Easy accessibility, collaboration, and community development in a safe environment is easy with a cloud-enabled educational model.
+Similarly, it is easy for educators to monitor coursework and access students’ progress without meeting face-to-face.
 Furthermore, it is easy to update courses online and manage students efficiently.
-Collaboration and productivity between departments without having to worry about server upkeep, data security, storage issues et al is also painless.
+Collaboration and productivity between departments without worrying about server upkeep, data security, and storage issues is also painless.

 1. Data Security

 Data security in the cloud is the primary concern for academic institutions.
-One of the main reasons for data security concerns is due to non-efficient encryption algorithms of cloud computing software or models.
+One of the main reasons for data security concerns is the non-efficient encryption algorithms of cloud computing software or models.
 Another major concern is the leftover data footprint which remains insecure and hackable.

 2. Privacy Issues

-Securing parents, students and staffs data is another concern faced by educational institutions.
-But a good cloud service provider ensures that privacy policies are stringent and data leak is not possible.
+Securing parents, students, and staff data is another concern educational institutions face.
+But a good cloud service provider ensures that privacy policies are stringent and data leak is impossible.

 3. Internet Connection

-Cloud is internet dependent and with inadequate internet bandwidth services can be disturbed.
-In places with network issues or speed issues, cloud may not function appropriately demanding a better bandwidth and speed to perform as expected.
+Cloud is internet-dependent, and with inadequate internet bandwidth, services can be disturbed.
+In places with network or speed issues, the cloud may not function appropriately, demanding a better bandwidth and speed to perform as expected.

 Reliability is another issue for academic institutions using the cloud.
-In an event of service failure, data recovery becomes a major concern.
-But cloud providers usually offer disaster recovery plans so that in an event of service failure, backups can help run the business smoothly and efficiently.
+In the event of service failure, data recovery becomes a major concern.
+But cloud providers usually offer disaster recovery plans so that backups can help run the business smoothly and efficiently in the event of service failure.